- How do I gain access to Rivanna?

 Several things can cause jobs to wait in the queue.
-If you request a resource combination we do not have, such as 20 cores on an economy node, the queueing system will not recognize that this condition will not be met and will leave the job pending (PD).
+If you request a resource combination we do not have, such as 28 cores on a parallel node, the queueing system will not recognize that this condition will not be met and will leave the job pending (PD).
 You may also have run a large number of jobs in the recent past and the "fair share" algorithm is allowing other users higher priority.
 Finally, the queue you requested may simply be very busy.

 Why do my jobs get killed?

 Usually this is because you inadvertently submitted the job to run in a location that the compute nodes can't access or is temporarily unavailable.
 If your jobs exit immediately this is usually why.
-Another common reason is by using too much memory or running past a job's timelimit.
+Other common reasons include using too much memory, too many cores, or running past a job's timelimit.